TAP IS DELIVERED BY OUR TEACHER TRAINING COMPANY E-QUALITAS.

 Our team of subject-specialist tutors has experience and knowledge that cover all secondary subject curriculum areas, as well as for primary including Early Years/Key Stage 1 specialists.
 Our Tutors have a wealth of knowledge and experience supporting trainee teachers and are deployed out to visit trainees in school throughout the program.
 Our Tutors also run off the Job training sessions, which provide a forum for peer-to-peer discussion and learning.

 • Schools Direct (tuition and salaried)

 • The trainee is based in their main school throughout their training.
 They will also spend 6 weeks in a contrasting school, (12 weeks if the main school is a special school), and additional focused visits e.g. to a special school.

 • e-Qualitas provides 10-12 training days including secondary subject days for maths, english, science.
-We also provide a variety of additonal training days for primary trainees.
+We also provide a variety of additional training days for primary trainees.

-• Extensive distance-learning training resources are available to trainees on e-Qualitas’s virtual learning environment called E-track.
+• Extensive distance-learning training resources are available to trainees on e-Qualitas’ virtual learning environment called E-track.